-Erdbeerbowle (literally, "strawberry punch") is a must-have wine punch served at summer parties and BBQs in Germany.
-Made with sweetened strawberries, lemon, white wine and sparkling white wine (German Sekt), its vibrant color and fizzy quality set the mood on warm summer nights ablaze with tiki torches.
+Erdbeerbowle (literally, "strawberry punch") is a must-have wine punch served at summer parties and barbecues in Germany.
+Made with sweetened strawberries, lemon, white wine and sparkling white wine (German Sekt), its vibrant color and fizzy quality set the mood on warm summer nights.
 Serve with cocktail picks so the strawberries can be speared and eaten.

 - 2 quarts strawberries (washed, hulled, and sliced)

 - 1 bottle white wine (sparkling)

 - Garnish: fresh mint or fresh lemon balm

 Gather the ingredients.

 Place 2 quarts sliced strawberries in a medium bowl.
 Sprinkle with 1/2 cup sugar or to taste.
 Wash the 2 lemons and zest them.
 Then squeeze out the juice.
 Add both the juice and zest to the strawberries and let sit for 2 hours in the refrigerator.